 - Preheat the oven to 350.

-- In a 1 quart casserole dish, place a large layer of chip.
+- In a 1-quart casserole dish, place a large layer of chips.

 - Drain the tuna and using a fork to break up the tuna, add it to the casserole.